-Costs None Outcomes Greater stability for CPCRB, improved onboarding process Recommendation #13 It is a longstanding practice that OPD provides training for new CPCRB members, but the current Village code does not define who is responsible for providing the training.
-This is a codification of current practice.
+Priority Medium

+Timeframe Ongoing

+Costs None

+Outcomes Greater stability for CPCRB, improved onboarding process

+Recommendation #2 OPD should be responsible for providing all training, including the three core training areas within a month, and the rest within six months.

 Designed to facilitate the first recommendation and provide a framework for achieving all training needs within a reasonable, but expedited timeframe.

+Priority Medium

+Timeframe Immediate

+Costs Staff time

-Priority Medium Timeframe Immediate Costs None Outcomes Plan and defined expectations for completing CPCRB onboarding and training requirements
+Outcomes Plan and defined expectations for completing CPCRB onboarding and training requirements